nafiislam/nafiislam/README.md

 **Phone**: (+880) 1704953445

 I am Md.
 Muhaiminul Islam Nafi.
-I am currently an undergrad student of Computer Science in BUET.
+I am currently an undergrad student of Computer Science at BUET.

 I want to build a successful career using my technological knowledge and relevant skills.
-I want to contribute to the betterment of the company I am allowed to work for.
+I want to contribute to the betterment of the place I am allowed to work for.

 I also want to hone my other skills like time management, fast adaptability and creativity.